 Seriously delicious desserts include a Grand Dessert tasting plate including, perhaps, a silky panncotta served with a blackberry compôte and pistachio biscotti; almond, lemon & polenta cake with Glastry farm lavender & honey ice cream, and a whiskey & Valhrona chocolate torte with poached pear and Chantilly cream.

 Or you could choose to have a bavarois made with the local Clandeboye Estate yoghurt, or Irish farmhouse cheeses with crackers and a glass of port.
-And, the Dutch being grand masters in the art of coffee making, your taste buds can expect a satisfying finale.
+And, the Dutch being grand masters in the art of coffee making, your taste buds may anticipate a satisfying finale.

 While stylish (this is a man who has cooked for the Queen after all, when she visited Armagh in 2008), Joery’s cooking is not ‘cheffy’ – the emphasis is on great flavour and appealing combinations of colour and texture (he’s a great man for the beetroot) and, far from being overawed by the experience, you’ll come away from a meal here licking your lips and wondering how soon you can get back.